 When surgery is not possible for you

-Radiotherapy may be used with chemotherapy to try to get rid of the tumour, if surgery is not possible.
+If surgery is not possible you might have radiotherapy and chemotherapy to the sarcoma.
 Sometimes surgery to remove rhabdomyosarcoma may have a large effect on the way you look.
 In cases like this, where surgery would be very disfiguring, your doctor may offer you radiotherapy instead of surgery.

 Types and treatment

-If the tumour is in a place where it is not possible to remove it completely with surgery (for example, behind the nose or in the eye socket), your doctor will treat it with a combination of radiotherapy and chemotherapy.
+Some people might not be able to have surgery, because the sarcoma is in a place where it is not possible to completely remove it (such as behind the nose or in the eye socket).
+In this situation you might have a combination of radiotherapy and chemotherapy.

 This occurs in the arms or legs of older children and young people but can also occur in the muscles of the trunk.

-With alveolar rhabdomyosarcoma, usually the tumour is removed with surgery and then you have radiotherapy to the area where the tumour was.
+Alveolar rhabdomyosarcoma is usually treated with surgery to remove the sarcoma.
+Then you have radiotherapy to the area where the sarcoma was.

 The radiotherapy aims to reduce the chance of the tumour coming back in the same place.
-Chemotherapy is usually be given before or after the surgery.
+Chemotherapy is usually given before or after surgery.

-This type of rhabdomyosarcoma usually occurs in adults and in the arms or legs.
+This type of rhabdomyosarcoma usually occurs in adults, in the arms or legs.

 Talking to other people who have the same thing can also help.